GoNZooo/vscode-environment-injector/README.md

 variables at all, though this may be a matter of configuration.
 I've used it with WSL & `bash`*

+### Output your current environment in the 'Output' panel

+Output your current environment to the output panel to inspect it.
+The panel will should automatically open.

 ### Get current environment

 Get your current environment in an info box to inspect it.
 Copy the text from the